neam/STranslateableBehavior/README.md

 ## Why use suffixed columns instead of one or many lookup tables?

-### 1. Clarity

-Your multilingual models will keep working as ordinary models, albeit with more fields than before.
-Your EER diagrams will only be cluttered with extra fields, not new translation tables and relations.

-### 2. Simple usage
+### 1. You are no longer dependent on magic tooling (such as ActiveRecord)

 There is no need to create advanced join-helpers to access the translated attributes, they are simply attributes in the table to begin with.
 Thus, creating SQL to interact with translations is very straightforward:

-`SELECT id, title_en AS title FROM book WHERE title = 'The Alchemist';`
+`SELECT id, title_en AS title FROM book WHERE title_en = 'The Alchemist';`

+This may not be a notable difference when you prototype your application, but becomes more important when you move away from ActiveRecord and write queries using QueryBuilder, pure SQL, or in a barebone PHP/C layer/app side by side with your Yii application (for performance reasons).

+### 2. Compatibility with Gii

+Your multilingual models will keep working as ordinary models, albeit with more fields than before.
+You can generate new CRUD and instantly have a translation interface for all your languages.

-### 3. Easy translation to all languages
+### 3. Matter of taste scalability-wise

-After you have generated your CRUD for the multilingual model, you immediately have a translation interface for all languages.
-You can translate them side by side and easily spot missing translations.

-### 4. Translation of related records while maintaining foreign keys

-Do you have a image_id foreign key that should be point to a different image record for each language?
-Good news, you can still define your relations / foreign keys and keep database integrity checks intact (much harder when using lookup tables)
+Let's pone that we have 40 languages and 300.000 *book* records with 8 translatable fields each, as well as 2 million *chapter* records, with 4 translatable fields each.

+#### What do you prefer?

+##### A. Suffixed columns

+    Table book with 320 columns and 300.000 records Table chapter with 160 columns and 2 million records

+##### B. One translation table for book and one for chapter

+    Table book with 8 columns and 300.000 records Table chapter with 4 columns and 2 million records Table book_translation with 3 columns and 96 million records Table chapter_translation with 3 columns and 320 million records

+##### C. One translation table for all records:

+    Table book with 8 columns and 300.000 records Table chapter with 4 columns and 2 million records Table translation with 3 columns and 416 million records

-### 5. Decreased complexity = Flexibility
+### 4. Decreased complexity = Flexibility

-Several advantages, such as:

-- Create SQL commands for all translations without requiring n joins where n is the amount of languages configured
-- Easily add whole tables to Lucene indexes and be certain that all translated content is indexed
+Say you have a query that without translated fields requires 7 joins, a group by clause and 1-2 subqueries.
+Then add the necessity to add one more join for each translated field and still achieve a high-performant query.
+It certainly is possible, but with the cost of added complexity.

+In essence, the concept of having suffixed columns instead of translation table(s) is similar to the concept of code generation.
+You add extra complexity to generate the code/datamodel and receive the benefit of a code base that is easier to maintain and customize.

-### 6. Why not?
+### 5. Why not?

-Why not? :)
+Yeah, why not?
+We'd love to hear your views, open an issue and start debating! :)

 Running tests
 ==========